- Doors »

 The door pull is the meeting point between sight and touch.
 Our large door pulls are individually made for each custom glass front door.
 Some clients choose to enhance their modern glass exterior door experience with our hand-sculpted door handles that truly create the perfect focal point.
 The hand-sculpted textures and shapes create a unique tactile experience.

 Our ultra-thin door frame makes vast glass panes possible, creating unobstructed views and immense amounts of natural light.
 This proprietary feature improves the interaction between indoors and outdoors.

 Glass sidelights are a great option to make your door more impressive.
-Visually associated as being part of the custom glass front door, they create the appearance of a larger entryway.
-A pivot door with two sidelights is twice as big and consequently twice as grand.
+Visually associated as being part of the modern glass front door, they create the appearance of a larger entryway.
+A full glass exterior entry door with two sidelights is twice as big and consequently twice as grand.
 Additionally, our glass sidelights allow more natural light into the home and allow for greater views of the outdoors.

-While the sheer size of a Modern Steel Door is an impressive sight, it is just the drum roll.
+While the sheer size of a glass entryway door is an impressive sight, it is just the drum roll.
 When your Modern Steel Door pivots open, the entryway takes on a new presentation.
-Two factors that make the opening and closing movement of your pivot door include dual movement and the inactive space.
+Two factors that make the opening and closing movement of your glass entryway door include dual movement and the inactive space.

 Dual Movement: The opposing, yet simultaneous, movements that occur when opening a modern glass exterior door make its operation both dramatic and elegant.
 While a conventionally hinged door can only swing in one direction, a pivot door swings to the exterior and interior simultaneously.

 Inactive Space: A conventionally hinged door only utilizes an active space, while a pivot door creates additional inactive space.
-The active and inactive space, of a pivot door, is created and separated by the placement of the hinge.
+The active and inactive space of a glass pivot door is created and separated by the placement of the hinge.
 The most attractive presentation of a modern glass exterior door is partially opened to show off the balance between the two spaces.